 The College's policy is in accordance with federal and state laws and regulations prohibiting discrimination and harassment.
 These laws include the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, Title IX of the Education Amendments of 1972, Title VII of the Civil Rights Act of 1964 as Amended by the Equal Employment Opportunity Act of 1972, and the New York State Human Rights Law.
 These laws prohibit discrimination and harassment, including sexual harassment and sexual violence.
-Inquiries regarding the application of Title IX and other laws, regulations and policies prohibiting discrimination may be directed to:
+Inquiries regarding the application of the Americans with Disabilities Act, Title IX and other laws, regulations and policies prohibiting discrimination may be directed to:

-Katie Martoche, MS Director of Career Development / Title IX Coordinator Bogel Hall 107 5200 South Park Avenue Hamburg, NY 14075 Telephone: 716-649-7900 ext.
-291
+Dr. Gregory Roberts

+Vice President for Student Life, Dean of

+Students and Title IX Coordinator

+Franciscan Hall 107

+5200 South Park Avenue

+Hamburg, NY 14075

+Telephone: 716-649-7900 ext.
+231

+Email: groberts@hilbert.edu